I read something today that really caught my attention. It said, “When your heart is hungry, it will eat just about anything.”

 I’ve been mulling these scriptures over in my mind.
 The first one tells us to guard our own hearts.
 But the second one says that the peace of God will guard it for us.

-After some thought, I think I’ve figured out why ALL THE ABOVE are necessary for us to absorb.
+After some thought, I think I’ve figured out why ALL THREE Scriptures are important for us to absorb.
 If we are reckless and freely give away love and emotions, no matter how awesome people seem to be, then God is going to allow us to follow our free will and we will face the consequences, good or bad.

 But if we actively seek His guidance in relationships and situations, ask Him for wisdom along the way, and be willing to LISTEN to His urging, His Word says the Spirit will keep us in peace and emotionally safe.
 (Isaiah 26:3)